Isostasy with Love: I Elastic equilibrium: Love numbers if homogeneous shell

 \subsection{Radial Love numbers}

-Radial Love numbers can thus be written in the following generic form:
+Radial Love numbers are written in the following generic form:

 where $j=(s,o)$ and $J=(L,I)$.
 The coefficients $(D,E,F)$ are common to all Love numbers (radial, tangential, or gravitational), whatever the type of load (applied at the surface or at the shell-ocean boundary) or the location where they are evaluated (surface or shell-ocean boundary).
-The degree of the polynomial in the denominator is related to the number of relaxation modes of a viscoelastic shell (see companion paper).
-All coefficients except $A_j^J$ are polynomials in the interior parameters $(x,y,\xi_{s1},\xi_{o1},\bar\mu_{\rm c})$.
+All coefficients are polynomials in the interior parameters $(x,y,\xi_{s1},\xi_{o1},\bar\mu_{\rm c})$.